-If you’re a diehard Disney fan wondering how many days you should spend at Tokyo Disney Resort, that’s also a trick question.
+If you’re a diehard Disney fan wondering how many days you should spend at Tokyo Disney Resort…that’s a trick question.
 No number of days is enough…and that’s only a half-joke.
-Although there are only two theme parks at Tokyo Disney Resort, Tokyo DisneySea is the best Disney park in the world and Tokyo Disneyland is also near the top (second best, if you ask me).
-Think of them as “fine moonshine.”
+Tokyo DisneySea is the best Disney park in the world and Tokyo Disneyland is also near the top (second best, if you ask me).
+Think of these parks as “fine moonshine.”
 You have to sip them slowly enough that you have a nice intoxication, because if you drink them in too quickly, you’re likely to go blind.
 Or something like that.

-You can see the highlights of these parks by spending a day at each park, but that is incredibly difficult, and we’d never recommend that little time there.
-Instead, aim for one-third of your trip at Tokyo Disney Resort–or a maximum of 4 or 5 days, and plan to spend more of your time at Tokyo DisneySea.
+Hardcore Disney fans still should not overdo it, and should aim to spend no more than one-third of your trip at Tokyo Disney Resort–or a maximum of 4 or 5 days, whichever is fewer days.
+Plan to spend more of your time at Tokyo DisneySea.
 Three days at a single theme park might seem excessive in light of its attraction lineup, but we don’t think a trip to Tokyo is for the type of fan who views the parks as a collection of rides to “complete” as quickly as possible.